International Partnership Against Corruption in Sport (IPACS)

 IPACS was established as an informal network, with no legal personality, no budget and no secretariat.
 It relies on the joint efforts of its partners who cover the travel costs of their own experts, taking turns to host and organise meetings.

-The central body of IPACS is its Working Group which is limited in size and which involves governmental representatives (from Argentina, China, France, Germany, Japan, South Africa, Switzerland, United Kingdom and the United States of America), international organisations (OECD, Council of Europe, UNODC, the Commonwealth) and international sports organisations (ANOC, ASOIF, IOC and GAISF).
+The central body of IPACS is its Steering Committee (originally called Working Group) which is limited in size and which involves governmental representatives (from Argentina, China, France, Germany, Japan, South Africa, Switzerland, United Kingdom and the United States of America), international organisations (OECD, Council of Europe, UNODC, the Commonwealth) and international sports organisations (ANOC, ASOIF, IOC and GAISF).

-The Working Group decides on new members joining, but guests may also be invited to certain meetings.
+The Steering Committee decides on new members joining, but guests may also be invited to certain meetings.
 The Working Group’s meetings are prepared by a restricted Core Group involving the founding partners of IPACS (CoE, IOC, OECD and the UK) as well as the UNODC.

 What issues does IPACS address?

 The priority given by the IPACS partners is not to turn it into an institution, but to work towards the completion of certain tasks which are aimed at improving co-ordination and measures taken to fight corruption in sports governance: with this in mind, three task forces have been set up to deal with the following concerns:

 - Task force 1: how to reduce the risk of corruption in public procurement, in the context of major sports events (terms of reference, co-ordinated by the OECD)